browserengineering/book/book/chrome.md

         and obj.y <= y < obj.y + obj.height]
 ```

-Now, normally when you click on some text, you're also clicking on the
+In principle there might be more than one layout object in this
-paragraph it's in, and the section that that paragraph is in, and so
+list.^[This is actually not possible in our browser at this point, but
-on.
-We want the one that's "on top", which is the last object in the
+in real browsers there are all sorts of ways this could happen, like
-list:[^overlap]
+negative margins.]
+But remember that click handling is the reverse of

-[^overlap]: In a real browser, sibling elements can also overlap each
+painting.
+When we paint, we paint the tree from front to back, so when
-other, like a dialog that overlaps some text.
-Web pages can control
+hit testing we should start at the last element:[^overlap]

-which sibling is on top using the `z-index` property.
-So real browsers
+[^overlap]: Real browsers use the `z-index` property to control
-have to compute [stacking contexts][stack-ctx] to resolve what you
+which sibling is on top.
+So real browsers have to compute [stacking
-actually clicked on.
+contexts][stack-ctx] to resolve what you actually clicked on.

 [stack-ctx]: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context